Wanted Dead or Alive (David Bromberg album)

 Wanted Dead or Alive is an album by David Bromberg.
-It was his third album, released by Columbia Records as a vinyl LP in 1974.
-It has been released as a CD several times − by Sony Music Media in 2004, by SBME Special Markets in 2008, and by Columbia Records in 2011.
-It was also released as a double CD, combined with Bromberg's subsequent album Midnight on the Water, by BGO Records in 2010.
+It was his third album, released by Columbia Records in 1974.

 The title Wanted Dead or Alive is a play on words, referring to how the record was created.
 Side one of the LP was recorded in the studio with various musicians, including four members of the Grateful Dead − Jerry Garcia, Phil Lesh, Keith Godchaux and Bill Kreutzmann.
 Side two was recorded live.

 Critical reception

 Writing in Driftwood Magazine in 2011, Craig Harris said: "With their masterfully executed mix of America’s musical roots, the albums released by David Bromberg in the mid-1970s remain as much fun as they were more than a third of a century ago....
 Reaching into what he does best, Bromberg came up with an album full of spirit, high energy and musical diversity.
 Opening with a galloping reprisal of "The Holdup", his collaboration with George Harrison, Bromberg and cohorts... rarely let up.
 While his vocals were anything but luscious, Bromberg's deep, growl-like singing made every word heartfelt.
 Showing the depths of his songwriting with four self-composed tunes...
 Bromberg uses the guitar picking styles that he had learned as a student and protégé of bluesman Reverend Gary Davis as springboards for discovery."

 According to AllMusic, "Some of Bromberg's strongest and best-loved material can be found here, including "The Holdup", "Danger Man", "Send Me to the 'Lectric Chair", "The New Lee Highway Blues" and Bob Dylan's "Wallflower"."